 How much do you want to be part of the expat community?
 How much do you want to be a part of this dynamic Hong Kong culture?
 Or what about this, would you consider a co-living arrangement?
 These are important questions to ask.
 Hong Kong has so many nooks and crannies for people from many backgrounds.
 From the relaxing life of Mui Wo, to the vibrant Japanese and Korean community in Taikoo Shing, there is a place for everyone here.
 I happily live in a district that truly is a melting pot of restaurants and dog owners.
 It’s nice to walk around and be greeted with a smile everyday!

-You must look at the skeleton of your apartment.
+You must look at the skeleton of your apartment, particularly if it is an older building.
 You have to, have to, have to!
 How old is that air conditioner?
 Does the toilet flush properly?
 Stove top turn on properly?
 How about the internet, do you have a service provider for your old walk-up building?
 The current apartment I live in only carries PCCW broadband.
 It’s fine, but if I want to switch provider, I unfortunately don’t have this choice.

 Understand your Apartment Building Inside Out.